andrevl02/logsystem/README.md

 Hello there!

-Along my journey learning how to program, Im creating little projects to practice and motive myself.
+Along my journey learning how to program, I have been creating little projects like this one to practice and motive myself.